I recently received a question from a reader about case interview math and a 3rd round McKinsey interview.

-Incidentally, the reason McKinsey cares so much about this skill is because it potentially risks embarassing the firm with a client.
+Incidentally, the reason McKinsey cares so much about this skill is because it potentially risks embarrassing the firm with a client.

 Analysts and Associates do make mistakes from time to time.
 The key is that with a McKinsey analyst and associate, it's expected that you would be able to notice and catch your own mistakes before a client ever sees your work.

-For practice, I suggest going through the transcripts of the interviewer-led LOMS cases, and this time do so with the intent of doing a reasonableness check for each case.
+For practice, I suggest going through sample cases, with the intent of doing a reasonableness check for each case.
 By getting accustomed to this process, you'll be better able to do it in an interview.